wmjordan/Codist/README.md

   ![Navigation Bar Markdown](doc/navigation-bar-markdown.png)

-Similarly, you can type in the search box to filter down the titles.
+Similarly, you can type in the search box or click the toggle buttons near the search box to filter titles.

-From version 7.8 on, there are buttons near the search box to limit displaying titles to specific levels.

 ## Smart Bar